briromer/sourcingboston/README.md

 * respect others' opinions and abilities
 * no harassment of any kind will be tolerated

-If someone is behaving below these expectations and you can't resolve the issue, please contact the hackathon organizers at [email address]
+If someone is behaving below these expectations and you can't resolve the issue, please contact the hackathon organizers at any of the following email addresses:

+* Brian: romer.brian@gmail.com
+* Dietmar: d.offenhuber@northeastern.edu
+* Aleszu: a.bajak@northeastern.edu

 ## tools and languages